Last updated on 22 September 2025

 2,000 new homes and a new public park are proposed for green belt land, off Clayton Road.
 This would be a major development which, if approved, would bring in at least another 5,000 residents to Chessington.
 Developers Poppymill are preparing an outline planning application to build Hook Park.
-The three consultation events for residents at the end of June and early July have taken place but the proposals are available to view on the Hook Park website and there’s still time to feedback comments.
+The developers held three pre-planning application consultation events for residents at the end of June and early July 2025.
+The proposals are available to view on the Hook Park website.
 We urge you to get involved.
-The deadline for feedback on the proposals is 31st July 2025.
+You can contact your local councillors for Hook and Chessington North and Chessington South and Malden Rushett.
+We will update this page when the planning application is submitted when there will be further opportunity to comment.

 Background